minvws/generiekefuncties-docs/input/pagecontent/pseudonymisation.md

 #### JWE container

-The PRS response is a JWE compact serialization (per the Logius BSNk v2 specification) encrypted to the recipient's public key.
+The PRS response is a JWE compact serialization encrypted to the recipient's public key.
 The JWE is opaque to the client and is intended for one-time use in a single downstream transaction.

 #### Combined patient identifier